publicissapient-france/xke-react-alt/step-07-add-todoapp-component.md

 }
 ```

-Then add event handler binding into constructor:
+Then, add event handler binding into constructor:

 ```
 this.handleNewTodoKeyDown = this.handleNewTodoKeyDown.bind(this);